 Researchers: Minn.
 Moose Calves Dying Quicker Than UsualState wildlife experts say our moose calves are dying at a faster rate than they should be.
 Researchers in northern Minnesota say more than 60 percent of the young moose they tracked have died within the first four months of their birth.

 2 Bongo Calves Born At Minnesota ZooThe Minnesota Zoo's collection of forest antelopes just got a little bigger.
 The zoo announced Tuesday that a male bongo antelope was born June 6 and a female arrived 10 days later.

+Scientists Find Out Why Moose Population's SlippingScientists are trying to figure out why the moose population in Minnesota has gone down as much as 65 percent.
+The answers aren't good news.
 The Minnesota DNR captured 49 moose calves and fitted them with GPS transmitter collars.
 Days after finishing their work, 22 of the newborn moose had already died.